gramineproject/examples/pytorch/README.md

 # PyTorch

+This example was tested with torchvision version 0.13.0 and Ubuntu 20.04.

 This directory contains steps and artifacts to run a PyTorch sample workload on Gramine.
 Specifically, this example uses a pre-trained model for image classification.